000alen/ontology/examples/simple/README.md

 1. Creation of properties, nodes, and edges with confirmation messages
 2. Graph construction with node/edge counts
 3. Similarity search results showing matched subgraphs
+4. Graph visualization server startup and automatic browser opening
+5. Interactive web interface for exploring the graphs
-4. A summary of created entities
+6. A summary of created entities

 ## Environment setup